Mohamedo-desu/currency_converter_app/README.md

 # Currency Converter

-A modern currency converter application built with React Native and Expo, featuring real-time exchange rates, offline functionality, and a beautiful user interface.
+A modern currency converter application built with React Native, featuring real-time exchange rates, offline functionality, and a beautiful user interface.
 Convert between any currencies with ease, even without an internet connection.

 ## Features